Aramark (NYSE:ARMK) Releases FY 2024 Earnings Guidance

 Aramark (NYSE:ARMK – Get Free Report) updated its FY 2024 earnings guidance on Wednesday.
-The company provided earnings per share guidance of 1.510-1.570 for the period, compared to the consensus earnings per share estimate of 1.560.
+The company provided earnings per share (EPS) guidance of 1.510-1.570 for the period, compared to the consensus estimate of 1.560.
 The company issued revenue guidance of -.

 Aramark Price Performance

-Aramark (NYSE:ARMK – Get Free Report) last announced its quarterly earnings results on Tuesday, February 6th.
-The company reported $0.41 earnings per share for the quarter, beating analysts’ consensus estimates of $0.36 by $0.05.
+Aramark (NYSE:ARMK – Get Free Report) last issued its quarterly earnings data on Tuesday, February 6th.
+The company reported $0.41 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.36 by $0.05.
 Aramark had a return on equity of 13.82% and a net margin of 3.43%.
-The business had revenue of $4.41 billion during the quarter, compared to analysts’ expectations of $4.29 billion.
+The company had revenue of $4.41 billion for the quarter, compared to the consensus estimate of $4.29 billion.
 During the same quarter last year, the business posted $0.41 earnings per share.
-The business’s revenue for the quarter was up 12.6% on a year-over-year basis.
-On average, equities research analysts forecast that Aramark will post 1.59 earnings per share for the current year.
+The firm’s revenue was up 12.6% compared to the same quarter last year.
+As a group, equities analysts predict that Aramark will post 1.59 earnings per share for the current fiscal year.

 Aramark provides food and facilities services to education, healthcare, business and industry, sports, leisure, and corrections clients in the United States and internationally.
 It operates through two segments, Food and Support Services United States, and Food and Support Services International.
 The company offers food-related managed services, including dining, catering, food service management, and convenience-oriented retail services; non-clinical food and food-related support services, such as patient food and nutrition, retail food, environmental services, and procurement services; and plant operations and maintenance, custodial/housekeeping, energy management, grounds keeping, and capital project management services.